-WHY WE DRUG TEST?
+WHY WE DRUGTEST?

 - For animal welfare

-- To protect the safety of food
+- Toprotect the safety of food

-- To foster fair competition
+- Tofoster fair competition

-- To follow State Fair Rules and Regulations
+- Tofollow State Fair Rulesand Regulations

-WHO IS DRUG TESTED?
+WHO IS DRUGTESTED?

-- 4-H & FFA Market Grand and Reserve Grand Champions - Random 4-H & FFA Market Animals - State Fair reserves the right to test any animal entered at the Nebraska State Fair
+- 4-H & FFA Market Grand and Reserve Grand Champions - Random 4H & FFA Market Animals - State Fair reserves the right to test any animal entered at the Nebraska State Fair

-- Drug testing is led by our Nebraska State Fair Official Veterinarian - They hire other veterinarians to assist - Veterinary students may be asked to help as well - Everyone participating is trained in the process and understands the sensitivity of the collection.
+- Drug testing is led by our Nebraska State Fair Official Veterinarian - Other veterinarians are hired to assist - Veterinary students may be asked to help as well - Everyone participating is trained in the process and understands the sensitivity of the collection.